-The headteacher is responsible for certifying that procedures for ensuring that safety precautions are properly managed will be discussed, formulated and effectively disseminated to all staff.
-Staff, Fire Wardens, will receive fire safety training to ensure they understand the procedure for fire drills and the use of fire extinguishers.
+The Principal is responsible for certifying that procedures for ensuring that safety precautions are properly managed will be discussed, formulated and effectively disseminated to all staff.
+Staff will receive fire safety training to ensure they understand the procedure for fire drills and the use of fire extinguishers.